 There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 AUTO transplants are most often used for children with high-risk neuroblastoma.

-The goal of transplantation is to destroy cancer cells in the marrow, blood, and other parts of the body and allow replacement blood stem cells to create healthy bone marrow.
+The goal of transplantation is to destroy cancer cells in the marrow, blood, and other parts of the body and allow replacement blood stem cells create healthy bone marrow.
 In most stem cell transplants, the patient is treated with high doses of chemotherapy and/or radiation therapy to destroy as many cancer cells as possible.
-Learn more about bone marrow and stem cell transplantation .
+This also destroys the patient’s bone marrow tissue and suppresses the patient’s immune system.
+After the high-dose treatment is given, blood stem cells are infused into the patient’s vein to replace the bone marrow and restore normal blood counts.
+Different combinations of high-dose chemotherapy have been used before the stem cells are infused, and the best combination has not yet been determined.
+Recent research suggests that busulfan (Busulfex, Myleran) and melphalan may cause fewer side effects and may also be more effective than carboplatin, etoposide and melphalan.
+The Children’s Oncology Group is currently testing the safety and efficiency of busulfan and melphalan in a clinical trial.

 Retinoids are substances that are similar to vitamin A. They are thought to help some cells mature into normal cells.
-When chemotherapy no longer works for some tumor cells, 13-cis-retinoic acid (RA) has been given to children with high-risk neuroblastoma after completion of consolidation therapy (treatment given after the initial treatment).
-A Children’s Oncology Group study showed that when children with some cancer cells remaining after treatment were given RA, it improved their survival and lowered their risk of recurrence.
+When chemotherapy no longer works for some tumor cells, 13-cis-retinoic acid (RA) or isotretinoin has been given to children with high-risk neuroblastoma after completion of consolidation therapy, which is treatment given after the initial treatment.
+A Children’s Oncology Group study showed that when children who were in remission following stem cell transplant were given RA, their risk of recurrence was reduced.

 GD2 is a compound on the surface of cells, called a disialoganglioside, that is found in large amounts in most neuroblastomas.
 GD2-targeted treatments using a variety of monoclonal antibodies have been effective to treat patients with recurrent neuroblastoma.
 A monoclonal antibody is a substance made in a laboratory that acts like the antibodies the body’s immune system naturally makes to fight diseases such as a tumor.

-The Children's Oncology Group has used antibody therapy combined with cytokines (chemicals released by cells that help control the immune system) and RA therapy (see above) for patients with high-risk neuroblastoma that responded to induction (first) chemotherapy and who have had bone marrow/stem cell transplantation without the neuroblastoma growing or spreading.
-In a recent clinical trial, children received either RA alone or RA plus cytokines and a specific type of monoclonal antibody.
+The Children's Oncology Group has used antibody therapy combined with cytokines (chemicals released by cells that help control the immune system) and retinoid therapy (see above) for patients with high-risk neuroblastoma that responded to induction (first) chemotherapy and who have had a stem cell transplantation without the neuroblastoma growing or spreading.
+In a recent clinical trial, children received either RA alone, or RA plus cytokines and a specific type of monoclonal antibody.
 The patients who received the monoclonal antibody lived longer and had fewer recurrences.
 Immunotherapy is now a part of the standard treatment for patients with high-risk neuroblastoma.
 Learn more about immunotherapy .

 Targeted delivery of radionuclides

 A radionuclide called 131I MIBG is being researched to treat neuroblastoma.
-Based on the promising effects of 131I MIBG for patients with recurrent neuroblastoma, a clinical trial is being developed by the Children’s Oncology Group to test 131I MIBG combined with high-dose chemotherapy and stem cell transplantation for patients newly diagnosed with high-risk disease.
+131I MIBG has led to responses in about 30% of children with recurrent neuroblastoma.
+Based on how efficient this drug is in the setting of recurrence, a new clinical trial has been opened by the Children’s Oncology Group to test 131I MIBG combined with high-dose chemotherapy and stem cell transplantation in patients newly diagnosed with high-risk disease.

 A remission can be temporary or permanent.
-This uncertainty leads to many families feeling worried or anxious that the cancer will come back.
-While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
+This uncertainty leads to many survivors feeling worried or anxious that the tumor will come back.
+While many remissions are permanent, it’s important to talk with your doctor about the possibility of the tumor returning.
+Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence .

 The treatment of recurrent neuroblastoma depends on where the tumor recurred and how aggressive the new tumor is.
 While there are treatments that work well for patients with low- and intermediate-risk disease who have a recurrence where the original tumor started, treating recurrent high-risk neuroblastoma is difficult.
 Neuroblastoma comes back in more than 50% of children with high-risk disease.
 Over the past several years, more new treatments and combinations have been developed for these patients: